theory/justatheory/content/post/postgres/rfc-pgxn-metadata-sketch.md

     compiled and packaged for a particular OS version, platform, and hardware architecture.
 Examples include [deb], [RPM], and [wheel].

-*   **Release:** A single instance of a package and version published on PGXN, expressed as the package path, an at sign, and the [semver].
+*   **Release:** A single version of the package made available to the public on PGXN, expressed as the package path, an at sign, and the [semver].
 Example:
     `github.com/theory/pgtap@v1.14.3`.

 ## Package Metadata